Are you one of the many aspiring composers or sound engineers that fail to hit the sweet spot while mixing trailer music?

 Trailer Music Mixing pulls back the curtain on mixing secrets and myths, and shows you everything you need to perfectly mix and master an orchestra-based track.

-From showing how to use mixing tools like EQ efficiently, to helping you improve your volume balancing; from teaching the right way to use dynamic range compression, to enabling you to add width and depth to your recordings; from covering all the basic orchestral and trailer mixing techniques, to discussing a plethora of advanced methods like reverb tricks, mixing synths and using multiband compression while mixing etc. This course, which includes over 13 hours of video content, plenty of written ressources and more to come, is destined to be a game-changer for novices and pros alike.
+From showing how to use mixing tools like EQ efficiently, to helping you improve your volume balancing; from teaching the right way to use dynamic range compression, to enabling you to add width and depth to your recordings; from covering all the basic orchestral and trailer mixing techniques, to discussing a plethora of advanced methods like reverb tricks, mixing synths and using multiband compression while mixing etc. This course, which includes over 13 hours of video content, plenty of written ressources, is destined to be a game-changer for novices and pros alike.

 Just a trailer music mixing course?
 Absolutely not.
 This course was designed to be a fully fledged orchestral music mixing course.
 Even though some of the content tends to focus on Trailer Music, almost all of the concepts explained in this course apply to any kind of orchestral music.
 Epic Music, Film Scores, Live Orchestras, etc.